 How to Fish It?

 This pattern performs well on fast-flowing, turbulent water.
 The hackle body and the elk hair wings work together to keep the fly high on the water surface, and it won’t get swept up with the current and dragged under.
-If you’re fishing a riffly, fast river, this pattern is an excellent go-to dry fly that can stand up to the conditions.
+If you’re going for a riffly, fast river, this pattern is an excellent go-to dry fly that can stand up to the conditions.

 The best way to fish this fly is by casting it out to fast water seams, or aiming for slower pools and areas near the bank where the trout may be lurking.
 The key to success is finding where the fish are hiding – this irresistible pattern will do the rest of the work by enticing them to rise up and take a bite.